vrm-c/vrm.dev/content/en/docs/dev/vrm/vrm_tpose.md

 weight: 1
 ---

-VRM T-Pose conforms to Humanoid of Unity of the first implementation of VRM.
+VRM T-Pose[^tpose] conforms to Unity's Humanoid of the first implementation of VRM.

 |{{< img src="images/vrm/T_pose.png" alt="T_pose" >}}|
 |-----|
 |T-Pose example|

-Besides apparent parts such as body and head / leg, there are also rules on arm and finger:
+Besides fundamental parts such as body, head, and leg, rules on arm and finger are also formulated:

-* Palm faces downward
+* Palm faces downward, parallel to the ground along x axis
-* Thumb is horizontally spread 45 degrees (a view from the top) on XZ plane
+* Thumbs are parallel to the ground half way 45 degrees between x and z axis (the perspective view from the top)

 [^tpose]: [Mecanim Humanoids](https://blogs.unity3d.com/2014/05/26/mecanim-humanoids/)